This section quickly builds an infrared reflectogram mosaic using the sample images that come with nip2. See Chapter 3 for detailed coverage.

 Click on File / Open Examples.
 You should see a directory called 1_point_mosaic.
 Doubleclick and you’ll see a file called 1pt_mosaic.ws.
 Doubleclick that and you’ll load the workspace for this example.

 If you’d rather make the workspace yourself, click on the file type filter and select All files.
 A set of 8 images should appear.
 Click on the first file, shift-click on the last, and click Open.
+This will create a group of all eight images.
+Right-click on the row and select Ungroup to unpack to a set of rows.
 See Figure 2.8.

 The images have been named to match their positions in the mosaic, so for example cd2.1.jpg is the first image in row two.
 Open up viewing windows for the first two images by double clicking on the thumbnails.
 Move the two opened images viewers so that they are side by side.
 Adjust the zoom (using the i and o keys) and the pan (by dragging with the middle mouse button) so that the overlap area is visible in both images.